wizzat/arsimto/README.md

     for i in `seq -w 10 89` ; do for j in `seq 1 9` ; do arsimto add server${i}5${j} --data=mac:aa:bb:$i:cc:f$j:dd:e0:f1 ; done ; done

 This initial setup takes several minutes on a 2011 Macbook Pro with SSD-based storage.
 I did not do precise timings, but it felt like about 5 minutes.
+When I re-did the creation of the above on an Ubuntu VM running on my iMac workstation with a hybrid SSD/disk storage system, it took about 7 minutes:

+    time ./buildDC.sh
+    real    6m45.715s
+    user    0m31.298s
+    sys     0m40.267s

 Now let's do some timings!

     time arsimto ls app
     real    0m6.926s